 Below, a write-up on the Marlin reissue, in the Japanese magazine FINEBOYS.

 Power reserve tested out to 42 hours, 40 minutes!

 I realize now, I didn't include a picture of the caseback of my own watch.
 Here is the TIMEX Japan pic.
 I love how Timex emphasize HAND WINDING MOVEMENT on the back.
 They're proud and excited.
 TIMEX Japan really highlights this feature in the website copy, and with this high resolution picture.

 This is an amazing picture.
 Photomicroscopy, really.
-It is by Japan Timex, and is an image of the winding crown.
-They wanted to show that the grooves or serrations in the crown, are not simply equilateral triangles sticking straight up like an A-frame house, but are made such that the grooves are pointing "backwards," opposite the direction of winding.
+It is also by TIMEX Japan, and is an image of the winding crown.
+They wanted to show that the grooves or serrations in the crown, are not simply isosceles triangles sticking straight up like an A-frame house, but are made such that the grooves are pointing "backwards," opposite the direction of winding.
 You wind the crown clockwise, and the grooves point back against the direction of turning, to provide resistance against your fingers, theoretically making winding easier.
-This obsessive level of photographic detail is not something you'll see on the US Timex site, but perusing the Japan site (which has different products and is very different than the US Timex site) shows similar examples of obsessive detail.
-(I've taken my own micro pics of crown, way below.)
+This level of photographic detail is not something you'll see on the US Timex site, but perusing the Japan site shows other examples of great detail.
+(I've taken my own micro pics of the crown, also shown way below.)

 I really enjoy the machine translation.
 It has a kind of sweetness all its own.

 "By keeping the exterior of the time and using the modern movement inside it, this model omitting worry of accuracy and trouble peculiar to the vintage watch brings out a unique atmosphere not presently modeled, I will color."

 "Reprint unique to a historic brand.
 It creates a distinctive atmosphere not present in modern watches and colors the arm."